Yan2992/GitHub-Practice/README.md

 # GitHub-Practice

-Practice repository to learn GitHub
+Practice repository to learn GitHub, and it seems to work now